WanderingMountainLight/solo_projects/calculator-rebuild/Learning_Log.md

 - Final polish and testing across all languages

 ## Reflection
 Completing internationalization felt like a major milestone.
 The JSON structure came naturally, but the two-stage loading (all_messages → messages) took a moment to internalize.
 Most bugs were typos rather than logic errors, which shows the patterns are sinking in.
-Still reaching for documentation on JSON syntax, but that's expected.
+Still reaching for documentation and Claude for JSON syntax, but that's expected.
 Four languages is ambitious and working smoothly!